radixdlt/radixdlt-scrypto/radix-engine/book/src/architecture/application/actor/README.md

 | Method Hook   | A callback call on an object defined by the system.
 Has direct access to state of the running object. |
 | Function Hook | A callback stateless function call defined by the system.
 Has no direct access to any state.          |

-## Implementation

-The state of the current actor is stored per call frame as `CallFrameData`.
-The system exposes an interface which can access the state of the currently acting object (if there is one).
-Thus, the system prevents higher layers from accessing state of call frame objects which aren't the actor.